 The enforcement manager may be contained within the secure CDB processor, or within the SCSI target device.
 If the enforcement manager is contained within the secure CDB processor then, the shared keys and security settings it uses pertain to the logical unit (See ?2.10).
-If the enforcement manager is contained within the SCSI target device then, the shared keys and security settings it uses pertain to the shared keys and security settings it uses pertain to the target device, and the security protocol well-known logical unit is used for the commands to set shared keys and security settings (See ?6.1.).
+If the enforcement manager is contained within the SCSI target device then, the shared keys and security settings it uses pertain to the SCSI target device, and the security protocol well-known logical unit is used for the commands to set shared keys and security settings (See ?6.1.).

-If the shared key is stored in a well known logical unit then the key is shared between all logical units within the target device but shall only used by a logical unit if there has been no shared key assigned to that logical unit (i.e., a shared key assigned to a logical unit always overrides any shared key assigned to a well known logical unit).
+If the shared key is stored in a well known logical unit then the key is shared between all logical units within the SCSI target device but shall only used by a logical unit if there has been no shared key assigned to that logical unit (i.e., a shared key assigned to a logical unit always overrides any shared key assigned to a well known logical unit).